-Aside from the fact that the company is still losing money
+Aside from the fact that Spotify is still losing money

-, there were plenty of positives to take away from Spotify’s F-1 prospectus
+, there were plenty of positives to take away from the company’s first quarterly earnings report

-filed with the SEC this week.
-When focusing on operational instead of financial metrics, the music streaming service looking to go public via direct listing in the upcoming weeks makes a pretty compelling case for itself.
+this week.
+When focusing on operational instead of financial metrics, the music streaming company that went public via direct listing a month ago, makes a compelling case for itself.

-is doing a great job at keeping its subscribers on board.
-The company’s premium churn, i.e. the cancellation rate of its paying customers, declined from 7.7% in 2015 to 6.6% in 2016 and 5.5% in 2017, indicating a high degree of customer satisfaction.
+Spotify is also doing a great job at keeping its subscribers on board.
+The company’s premium churn, i.e. the cancellation rate of its paying customers, declined from 7.7% in 2015 and 5.5% in 2017 to below 5% in the first three months of 2018, indicating a high degree of customer satisfaction.